AmineZouitine/rmt.rs/README.md

 ![UmzJ1r8Z7D](https://user-images.githubusercontent.com/53370597/195318131-e1b3ad8b-4022-41c7-a226-3b9a28a1ee94.gif)

-## ‼️ Rmt.rs is not stable yet, do not use it for critical usages for the moment
+## ‼️ Rmt is not stable yet, do not use it for critical usages for the moment

 ## 👨🏽‍💻 Installation